department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/health-issues/health-issues-brief.md

 ## Problem List in Context of Existing MyHealth*e*Vet Site
+1. In the exisitng MyHealtheVet site, this data is not currently provided within the MyHealth*e*Vet information architecture itself, but rather is contained in one of two different types of reports that can be generated from MyHealth*e*Vet, and then viewed as a PDF or TXT (Blue Button only) within an iframe, downloaded as a PDF, or downloaded as an XML (VA Health Summary only) or TXT (Blue Button report only) file.
-1. Information and disclaimers about the problem list within a Blue Button report can be found on the [problem list landing page](https://www.myhealth.va.gov/mhv-portal-web/va-problem-list) on MyHeath*e*Vet (requires logging in with a test account).
+2. Information and disclaimers about the problem list within a Blue Button report can be found on the [problem list landing page](https://www.myhealth.va.gov/mhv-portal-web/va-problem-list) on MyHeath*e*Vet (requires logging in with a test account).
-2. The Problem List within the Blue Button report is displayed in a tablular format with each condition in its own table.
+3. The Problem List within the Blue Button report is displayed in a tablular format with each condition in its own table.
 See page 4 of [downloaded Blue Button PDF example](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/health-issues/bb-problem-list-example.pdf)
-3. The ability to download a Problem List requires users to upgrade to a Premium Account.
+4. The ability to download a Problem List requires users to upgrade to a Premium Account.
-4. There is a 36-hour waiting period before a new problem is included in the Problem list.
+5. There is a 36-hour waiting period before a new problem is included in the Problem list.
-5. The VA Health Summary (a separate view/download option from Blue Button) also contains a problem list, which is displayed in a tabluar format.
+6. The VA Health Summary (a separate view/download option from Blue Button) also contains a problem list, which is displayed in a tabluar format.
 [Screen shot of on-screen view](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/health-issues/problem-list-view-example.png) | [Downloaded VA Health Summary PDF example](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/health-issues/va-health-summary-example.pdf)
-6. VA Health Summary data is currently updated once a day and may be viewed in the browser, downloaded as a PDF, XML file or sent securely to a health provider via Direct Message.
+7. VA Health Summary data is currently updated once a day and may be viewed in the browser, downloaded as a PDF, XML file or sent securely to a health provider via Direct Message.
-7. Users may also set up Email notifications to subscribe to Health Summary delivery notifications.
+8. Users may also set up Email notifications to subscribe to Health Summary delivery notifications.
-8. Generating a VA Health Summary is a lengthy process due to the background process that must be run to collect the data.
+9. Generating a VA Health Summary is a lengthy process due to the background process that must be run to collect the data.
 The browser shows a status and will display links to view, download PDF, Download XML or Send the health summary once the report has been generated.
-9. The Problem list in the VA Health Summary incudes data from the user's date of birth until the date the report is generated.
+10. The Problem list in the VA Health Summary incudes data from the user's date of birth until the date the report is generated.

 ## Demographics data fields
 (Refer to [Medical Records Domains, Fields, Capabilities](https://docs.google.com/spreadsheets/d/13KE1WhN9c_uG_m-RDEeL3xT0Q50txcBJ_IMt8BxU5II/edit#gid=1602824280) for more detail on data fields.)